KeiKal/orchard/README.md

-for the UI i used vuetify 2 and im not that familiar to the features and yet i still created contents on the page. looking forward to do more. for the routing i used router which is included in the package. there were difficulties along the process but i think with additional time i could do more.
+for the UI i used vuetify 2 and im not that familiar to the features and yet i still created contents on the page. looking forward to do more. for the routing i used router which is included in the package. there were difficulties along the process but i think with additional time i could do more. for the build tools i used npm webpack.